chahalltek/eat-platform/docs/db-safety.md

 - `VERCEL_ENV`
 - `NODE_ENV`

 When production is detected, `DATABASE_URL` must also be present.
-You can temporarily bypass the safety rails by setting `DB_SAFETY_OVERRIDE=true`, but this should only be used during controlled maintenance windows.
+Attempts to bypass the guard with `DB_SAFETY_OVERRIDE=true` are ignored so that production guardrails remain enabled.

 ## Blocked commands and migrations